Inflation set to leap to new 40-year high after eye-watering energy bill hike

 The pound’s recent rebound from record lows seen after the disastrous mini-budget will further help limit inflation pressures, making it less expensive to import goods and services from abroad, according to Investec.

-October’s inflation hike is likely to reinforce expectations for another interest rate rise from the Bank of England when it meets next month, with many experts pencilling in a half point rise to 3.5%.
+October’s inflation hike is likely to reinforce expectations for another interest rate rise from the Bank of England when it meets next month, with many experts pencilling in a half point rise to 3.5 per cent.

-This would follow the three quarter point rise to 3% earlier this month – the biggest single increase since 1989 – as the Bank looks to rein in building inflation throughout the economy.
+This would follow the three quarter point rise to 3 per cent earlier this month – the biggest single increase since 1989 – as the Bank looks to rein in building inflation throughout the economy.

-Jobs market data on Tuesday showed regular pay excluding bonuses jumped 5.7% in the third quarter – the fastest growth since 2000, excluding the pandemic, when the end of furlough skewed figures.
+Jobs market data on Tuesday showed regular pay excluding bonuses jumped 5.7 per cent in the third quarter – the fastest growth since 2000, excluding the pandemic, when the end of furlough skewed figures.

-But pay growth was still far outstripped by inflation, with real regular wages falling 3.8% when taking account of CPI.
+But pay growth was still far outstripped by inflation, with real regular wages falling 3.8 per cent when taking account of CPI.

 Register for free to continue reading